Upstate University Hospital

 Upstate University Hospital is a 752-bed non-profit, teaching hospital located in Syracuse, New York.
-Upstate University Hospital is a part of the Upstate Health System, as the flagship hospital in the system.
+Upstate University Hospital is the flagship hospital of the Upstate Health System.
 As the hospital is a teaching hospital, it is affiliated with the Norton College of Medicine at State University of New York Upstate Medical University.
 The hospital is also an American College of Surgeons verified Level 1 Trauma Center, the only in the region and one of 21 in New York.
 Attached to the hospital is the Upstate Golisano Children's Hospital that treats infants, children, teens, and young adults aged 0–21.

 History

-While the affiliated medical school, Norton College of Medicine, had existed for years prior, the plan to operate a medical center affiliated with the university was thought of as far back as 1915 when university Dean, John Heffron proposed the idea.
+While the affiliated medical school, Norton College of Medicine, had existed for years prior, the plan to operate a medical center affiliated with the university was thought of as far back as 1915, when university Dean, John Heffron proposed the idea.

 Years later on May 19, 1951, the plans for the new University Hospital were approved, laying the groundwork for the construction of the hospital.

-On July 1, 1961, ground was broken on the construction for the Upstate University Hospital.
-The hospital was later opened in 1965 with 375 beds under the name "State University Hospital" at a total cost of $20 million ($165 million in today's funds.)
+On July 1, 1961, ground was broken for the construction of the Upstate University Hospital.
+The hospital opened in 1965 with 375 beds under the name "State University Hospital" at a total cost of $20 million ($204 million in 2025).

 In June 1976, hospital officials established the Upstate Medical Center Foundation to accept donations to help advance patient care to underserved communities.
-In 1984, the foundation funded the construction of a new pediatric intensive care unit with a capacity of 7 beds at a cost of $1 million.
+In 1984, the foundation funded the construction of a new pediatric intensive care unit with a capacity of seven beds at a cost of $1 million.

-In November 1994 the new East Wing of Upstate University Hospital is opened and moved into using a staggered occupancy plan.
+In November 1994, the new East Wing of Upstate University Hospital was opened and used a staggered occupancy plan.

-Years later, in 2003 plans to expand the East Wing vertically 5 floors were approved with a planned cost of $84 million.
-In 2006 the expanded East wing opened becoming the Upstate Golisano Children's Hospital thanks to a $6 million gift from local philanthropist, Tom Golisano.
-Ultimately the new children's hospital opened in 2009 at a cost of $150 million with 71 private rooms and 87,000 square feet of space.
+In 2003, plans to expand the East Wing vertically five floors were approved with a planned cost of $84 million.
+In 2006, the expanded East wing opened becoming the Upstate Golisano Children's Hospital thanks to a $6 million gift from local philanthropist, Tom Golisano.
+Ultimately, the new children's hospital opened in 2009 at a cost of $150 million with 71 private rooms and 87,000 square feet of space.

-During the 2020 2020 COVID-19 pandemic, Upstate University Hospital introduced limited strict visiting policies and introduced updated visiting guidelines to help stop the spread of the virus through hospital visits.
-Later on, hospital officials announced that Upstate Golisano Children's Hospital would treat non-covid adult patients, expanding their age limit to age 30.
+In 2020, hospital officials announced that Upstate Golisano Children's Hospital would treat non-covid adult patients, expanding their age limit to age 30.

 In light of the COVID-19 pandemic, on August 19, 2021, SUNY Upstate was awarded $2 million from the Federal Communications Commission (FCC) to help upgrade and support its tele-health infrastructure with a focus on video consults and remote patient monitoring as part of its electronic medical record (EMR) system.